 Liposuction can present greater risks for people with certain medical conditions, such as poor blood circulation, diabetes, heart disease or a weakened immune system.
 People with poor skin elasticity may not be good candidates if the skin is not elastic enough to conform to the new body contours.
 Since the elasticity of skin diminishes with age, older patients may not achieve the same benefit as a younger person with firmer skin.

-If you believe that you may be a good candidate for liposuction, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for Liposuction, schedule your consultation with a Top Plastic Surgeon to discuss your body contouring options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Liposuction carries the same risks as any surgery, which include infection, excessive bleeding and complications from the anesthesia.
 To reduce your risk, carefully follow all of your plastic surgeon's instructions, both before and after the procedure.
 Contact your surgeon's office immediately if you have any symptoms you believe may indicate a complication.